-The most common way that conventional doctors look for breast cancer in women is to identify lumps in the breast.
+The most common way that conventional doctors look for the first signs of breast cancer in women is to identify lumps in the breast.
 They most often do this with mammogram x-rays.
-This offer physicians a basic roadmap for navigating the terrain of breast tissue, allowing them to pinpoint any lumps, masses, or other questionable abnormalities that might point to a malignancy.
+This offers physicians a basic roadmap for navigating the terrain of breast tissue, which they believe allows them to pinpoint any lumps, masses, or other warning signs of breast cancer that might point to a malignancy.

 But mammograms can be a potential cause of cancer due to the ionizing radiation they send into breast tissue.
-They also aren’t accurate 100 percent of the time, despite what you may have been told.
-Lumps and masses in breast tissue can be either benign (harmless) or malignant (harmful), and mammograms don’t differentiate between the two.
+They also aren’t accurate 100% of the time, despite what you may have been told.
+Lumps and masses in breast tissue can be either benign (harmless) or malignant (cancerous), and mammograms don’t differentiate between the two.
 This often leads to false diagnoses and unnecessary treatments with chemotherapy and radiation.

 A better option, if you choose to undergo routine cancer screenings, is thermography.
-This unique screening method allows doctors to not only look for unusual lumps or growths, but also identify whether or not angiogenesis is taking place within the breast tissue.
-This is a much stronger and more accurate indicator that breast cancer may be present.
+This unique screening method allows doctors to not only look for unusual lumps or growths, but look for other breast cancer symptoms in women.
+This can include identifying whether or not angiogenesis is taking place within the breast tissue, which is a much stronger and more accurate indicator that breast cancer may be present.

 Your Hormones and Cellular Health

 A lot of health experts like to talk about breast cancer as something that results from “bad genetics,” being passed down from mothers to their daughters.
 This implies that breast cancer can’t be avoided and occurs as an unfortunate “luck of the draw” type scenario.
 And depending on the type of breast cancer they’re talking about, there may be some merit to this popular theory.